nf-core/website/sites/docs/src/content/docs/usage/Getting_started/configuration.md

 }
 ```

-You can also be more specific than this by targeting a given _process_ (job) name instead of it's label using `withName`.
+You can also be more specific than this by targeting a given _process_ (job) name instead of its label using `withName`.
 You can see the process names in your console log when the pipeline is running For example:

 ```groovy
 process {